A car accident is never ideal, but it is especially unnerving for a new driver.

 If it’s safe to do so and you aren’t seriously injured, move your car out of further harm’s way, like to the shoulder of the road.
 When moving your car just isn’t possible, flip on your hazards to warn other drivers.
 If you are in a place where you don’t feel safe and the car is driveable, drive to a well-lit safe area, or directly to the nearest police station.
 This is especially true if you were bumped from behind and think you might be the intended victim of a carjacking, the Insurance Institute says.

-2. Stop your vehicle and get out
+2. Stop your car and get out

 Make sure your car is no longer moving, turn off the engine, shift into park, or set the hand brake if you drive a manual.
 Check to make sure it’s safe to get out of your car before opening the door.
 If you have flares or similar road safety items, put them out.
 Again, only leave the vehicle if you feel safe doing that.
 If not, stay in the car and call the police.